network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 saturation has been reached and - more importantly - the working condition is stable.

-Filling buffers at the bottleneck depends on the congestion control deployed on the sender side.
-Congestion control algorithms like BBR may reach high throughput without causing queueing because the bandwidth detection portion of BBR effectively seeks the bottleneck capacity.

-RPM Test clients and servers should use loss-based congestion controls like Cubic to fill queues reliably.

-The RPM Test detects saturation when the observed goodput is not increasing even as connections are being added, or it detects packet loss or ECN marks signaling congestion or a full buffer of the bottleneck link.

 ### Final "Working Conditions" Algorithm

-The following algorithm reaches working conditions (saturation) of a network by using HTTP/2 upload (POST) or download (GET) requests of infinitely large files.
+The following algorithm reaches working conditions of a network by using HTTP/2 upload (POST) or download (GET) requests of infinitely large files.
 The algorithm is the same for upload and download and uses